 I had just gone to bed on Friday night when the yelling started.
 One of the many disadvantages of living with half a zoo full of animals is that they are always secretly plotting new and inventive ways to eat each other.
-The yelling this time was because our one eyed feline, Pirate Cat had, despite his total lack of depth perception managed to catch himself a door mouse.
-He had carried said mouse back into the house, up the stairs and under the bed and was readying himself for several hours of merciless torture followed by a snack.
+The yelling this time was because our one eyed feline, Pirate Cat, had despite her total lack of depth perception managed to catch herself a door mouse.
+She had carried said mouse back into the house, up the stairs and under the bed and was readying herself for several hours of merciless torture, followed by a snack.
 Once sated, she would likely leave a bodyless mouse head on my pillow like some sort of cat Mafioso warning.

 The squeaking and the crunching is not conducive to a good night’s sleep so our well-rehearsed family fightback began.
 The considerable number of other mouse eating animals were cornered and secured in safe locations.
 Pirate Cat was then surrounded, shock and awe style, with an overwhelming array of force.
 Realising she was outgunned, she released the mouse, who was giving an Oscar worthy performance of being dead, and retreated to sulk somewhere warm.

 Recovering remarkably quickly from being eaten, our guest mouse reanimated rapidly and set about making his escape.
 Under such circumstances, my teenage daughter is a recognised world expert in small furry creature catching.
 She is fast, agile and through what must be a genetic abnormality, never gets bitten by the fleeing escapee.
 This time though, she had met her match.